 Inshallah!
 Thanks to it, Iranians will be able to buy goods made in Asian countries at European prices, now that the multinational retailers’ middle-men are queuing up in Tehran to open shop.
 These days we are paying the cost price with a margin for those goods, such as articles of clothing made in Bangladesh, China and India.
-Later we’ll pay threefold the cost price… that would be real good news for the racketeers, also officers in Pasdaran and Bassiji forces.
+Later we’ll pay threefold the cost price… that would be real good news for the racketeers, also officers of Pasdaran and Bassij.

 Last we heard from Iran, Khamenei was writing a second letter to the youth of the West, enjoining them to follow Islamic principles.
 The youth of the West could not care less, but the netizens had a good laugh at the expense of our supreme leader when the most zealous of propagandists in Tehran spammed the account of their master on Twitter and it was momentarily closed down.